zilliztech/zdoc/docs/tutorials/manage-indexes/index-vector-fields.md

 Leveraging the metadata stored in an index file, Zilliz Cloud organizes your data in a specialized structure, facilitating rapid retrieval of requested information during searches or queries.

 Zilliz Cloud employs [AUTOINDEX](./autoindex-explained) to enable efficient similarity searches.
 It also offers these [metric types](./search-metrics-explained): **Cosine Similarity** (COSINE), **Euclidean Distance** (L2), **Inner Product** (IP), **JACCARD**, and **HAMMING** to measure the distances between vector embeddings.
-To learn more about vector field types and metrics, refer to [Similarity Metrics Explained](./search-metrics-explained) and [Schema Explained](./schema-explained).
+To learn more about vector field types and metrics, refer to [Metric Types](./search-metrics-explained) and [Schema Explained](./schema-explained).

 It is recommended to create indexes for both the vector field and scalar fields that are frequently accessed.

 If your collection contains more than one vector field, you can create an index for each vector field separately.
-For more information, refer to [With multiple vector fields](./manage-collections-sdks#with-multiple-vector-fields).

 ## Preparations{#preparations}

-As explained in [Manage Collections (SDKs)](./manage-collections-sdks), Zilliz Cloud automatically generates an index and loads it into memory when creating a collection if any of the following conditions are specified in the collection creation request:
+As explained in [Create Collection](./manage-collections-sdks), Zilliz Cloud automatically generates an index and loads it into memory when creating a collection if any of the following conditions are specified in the collection creation request:

 - The dimensionality of the vector field and the metric type, or